telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 ## Implementing the gesture recognizer

-Let us begin with creating the gesture recognizer.
-Define a class that derives from GestureRecognizerBase and override its abstract methods.
+To begin creating the gesture recognizer, you must first define a class that derives from GestureRecognizerBase and override its abstract methods.

 #### __[C#] Example 1: Defining the gesture recognizer__
 	public class TwoFingerTapGestureRecognizer : GestureRecognizerBase